-- Careful, thorough planning and re-planning (cf. the work plan above) with which all members of the team are thoroughly familiar. - Having a team with critical mass in terms of number and background; ten research assistants/associates work on the project in the current period.
-Nine research associates will work on the project in the next period. - Having a complete, detailed, up-to-date system architecture with which all members of the team are thoroughly familiar. - The involvement of dedicated research associates at CMU-Africa: Adedayo Akinade, Eyerusalem Birhan, Muhammed Danso, Yohannes Haile, and Tsegazeab Taye Tefferi, all of whom received intensive training. - The involvement of summer interns at CMU-Africa from 3 June: Daniel Barros, Heran Equbay, Birhanu Shimelis Girma, Ibrahim Jimoh, Clifford Osano, and Muhirwa Richard, all of whom received intensive training. - Hands-on project management, with adjustment of the work plan, when appropriate. - The ability to purchase new and replacement equipment in a timely manner. - Weekly project team meetings and weekly task team meetings. - Weekly individual progress reports and weekly task progress reports.
+Careful, thorough planning (cf. the work plan above) with which all members of the team are thoroughly familiar.

+Having a team with critical mass in terms of number and background.

+Having a complete, detailed system architecture with which all members of the team are thoroughly familiar.

+The involvement of dedicated research assistants at CMU-Africa: Adedayo Akinade, Eyerusalem Birhan, Kleber Cabana, Yohannes Haile, Mihiretab Taye Hordofa, and Tsegazeab Taye Tefferi, all of whom were given intensive training.

+The involvement of summer interns at CMU-Africa from 3 June: Heran Equbay, Birhanu Shimelis Girma, Ibrahim Jimoh, Clifford Osano, and Muhirwa Richard.

+Hands-on project management, with adjustment of the work plan, when appropriate.

+The ability to purchase new and replacement equipment in a timely manner.

+Weekly project team meetings and weekly task team meetings.

+Weekly individual progress reports and weekly task progress reports.